bogdanlab/focus/README.md

 Here is an example of how to perform LDL fine-mapping while prioritizing predictive models from adipose tissues:

     focus finemap LDL_2010.clean.sumstats.gz 1000G.EUR.QC.1 gtex_v7.db --chr 1 --tissue adipose --out LDL_2010.chr1

 This command will scan `LDL_2010.clean.sumstats.gz` for risk regions and then perform TWAS+fine-mapping using LD estimated from plink-formatted `1000G.EUR.QC.1` and eQTL weights from `gtex_v7.db`.

 Please see the [wiki](https://github.com/bogdanlab/focus/wiki) for more details on how to use focus and links to database files.

 Notes
 -----
+Version 0.8: Adding MA-FOCUS support.
+Add GWAS imputation using imp-G

 Version 0.6.10: Fixed bug where weight database allele mismatch with GWAS broke infererence.

 Version 0.6.5: Fixed bug in newer versions of matplotlib not accepting string for colormaps.
 Fixed legend bug in plot.
 Fixed bug that mismatched string and category when supplying custom locations.